snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 be found.
-This approach combines the efficiency of local minimization methods with a user-specified global stratification (using a specified ``starting_points`` list, a number of specified ``random_starts``, or both; see the Dakota Reference Manual :cite:p:`RefMan` for additional specification details).
+This approach combines the efficiency of local minimization methods with a user-specified global stratification (using a specified ``starting_points`` list, a number of specified ``random_starts``, or both; see the Dakota Reference Manual :ref:`Keyword Reference <keyword-reference-area>` for additional specification details).
 Since solutions for different starting points are independent, parallel computing may be used to concurrently run the local minimizations.